seen-network/seen-network.github.io/other-seens.md

 #### SEEN in the City

-A private sector group based in the London financial sector.
+A UK-wide network focussed on advocating sex equality and equity in the private sector particularly financial services.

 <a href="https://x.com/SEENCityNetwork" target="_BLANK">@SEENCityNetwork</a>